heuberg/myconvert/docs/README.md

 This project is published under GNU General Public License v3.
 It uses the library [exp4j](https://objecthunter.net/exp4j) which is under Apache License 2.0

 ## Contact
-If you have any questions, comments, bugs or anything else you want to share with us, please feel free to contact us by [mail](mailto:hameau@eclipso.at).
+If you have any questions, comments, bugs or anything else you want to share with us, please feel free to contact us by [mail](mailto:hameau@eclipso.at) or just file an issue via github\'s [issue tracking](../../../issues) system.

-`To be continued...`